Table of Contents:

 1. It's Non-Toxic

-- Do not eat polymer clay.
+- Keep out of your mouth: Don't eat polymer clay.

 2. It Dries Faster Than Air-Dry Clay

 Are you excited to create a polymer clay gift for someone's birthday?
 Do you tend to wait until the last minute to get things done?
 As long as you use polymer clay, you should be alright, even if you only have a few hours to make the gift and get to the birthday party.
 If you used air-dry clay, you might have to stop at the store and pick up a last-minute gift instead.

 Air-dry clay takes a lot longer than polymer clay to be ready because you have to let it sit for at least 24 to 48 hours to completely dry.
 With polymer clay, time is in your hands.
 Polymer clay cures in the oven at low temperatures.
 Depending on the clay you use and your project's dimensions, it could take between 15-30 minutes to cure.
 If you plan accordingly, you can complete a project from start to finish in only a few hours.